EndFramework/backendpy/docs/project_creation.rst

 To create an application, first create a package containing the ``main.py`` module in the desired path within the project (or any other path that can be imported).

-Then inside the main.py module of an application we need to set an instance of the ``App`` class.
+Then inside the main.py module of an application we need to set an instance of the :class:`~backendpy.app.App` class.
-All parts and settings of an application are assigned by the parameters of the App class, which are listed below.
+All parts and settings of an application are assigned by the parameters of the App class.
-Each of these parameters and classes will be described in detail in the following sections.

-.. autoclass:: backendpy.app.App
-    :noindex:

 For example, in the "/apps" path inside the project, we create a package called "hello" and main.py file as follows: